Mecole Hardman: 2022 season

-In Week 1 against the Arizona Cardinals, Hardman had three receptions for 16 yards and a touchdown.
 In Week 7 against the San Francisco 49ers, Hardman recorded four catches for 32 yards and a receiving touchdown to go along with 28 rushing yards and two rushing touchdowns.
 He became the first wide receiver in the Super Bowl era to get two rushing touchdowns and a receiving touchdown in the same game.
-He was placed on injured reserve on November 17, 2022 after suffering an abdomen injury in Week 9.
+He was placed on injured reserve on November 17, 2022, after suffering an abdomen injury in Week 9.
 Hardman was activated off of injured reserve on January 4, 2023.
-Hardman did return in the AFC Championship Game but injured his abdominal and was deactivated for Super Bowl LVII.
-The Chiefs defeated the Philadelphia Eagles 38-35 to give Hardman his second Super Bowl ring.
+Hardman did return in the AFC Championship but injured his abdominal and was deactivated for Super Bowl LVII.
+The Chiefs defeated the Philadelphia Eagles 38–35 to give Hardman his second Super Bowl win.